Travel and Leisure Worlds Best Awards for number 1 tour operator in the world 2024 and number 2 tour operator in the world 2025

 Messing about in boats is one of life’s great pleasures.
 Messing about on boats in Africa, however, must be the greatest pleasure of them all.
 Whether you’re bobbing up and down the Zambezi, sundowner in hand, or cruising past snorting hippo in the Rufiji River in Tanzania, boats offer a different perspective on your surroundings – those crocodiles certainly look a lot larger at eye-level.
 If you like your boats with a little less nature, then head to the coast where magnificent old dhows billow through the Zanzibar Archipelago and glittering catamarans jaunt around the Seychelles.

-Gaze at wildlife from a boat safari on the Zambezi
+Gaze at wildlife from a boating safari in Khwai

 Gaze at wildlife on a Pan Handle boating safari